Wollaston, Northamptonshire: High Middle Ages

 The oldest visible part of Wollaston is known as Beacon Hill, an ancient castle earthwork or burial mound which once belonged to Bury Manor.
 The mound was once surrounded by a great ditch which dates back to the 12th century.
 A wall plaque records that this was the site of a Norman motte-and-bailey castle.

 In 1260 William de Bray secured a charter from Henry III to hold an annual Michaelmas fair and a weekly market to be held on a Tuesday.

 In 1282 Margery de Wolaston was elected Abbess of Delapré Abbey in Northampton.
 She died circa 1296.

 18th century

-In 1788 Wollaston's open fields and common lands were enclosed by Act of Parliament.
+In 1788 Wollaston's open fields and common lands were inclosed by Act of Parliament.
 At the time David Hennell, a lace dealer from Wollaston wrote "I lament that this field is now agoing to be enclosed.
 Some that have large quantities of land are set upon it, and pay no regard to the many little ones that may be injured, and I fear many ruined."
 The enclosure reduced the number of landowners in the village from 108 to just 18.